TheRealGD/therealgd/README.md

 2. Run `bin/symfony_requirements` to check that your environment meets the requirements needed to run the software.
 Fix any errors that arise.
 3. Run `bin/console doctrine:migrations:migrate` to load the database schema.
-4. Run `bin/console doctrine:fixtures:load` to load example data to play around with.
+4. Run `bin/console raddit:add-user <username> <email address>` to create a user account.
 5. Run `bin/console server:run` to start the application.
 6. Navigate to <http://localhost:8000/>.
-Log in with `emma`/`goodshit`.
+Log in with the credentials you chose in step 4.

 ## Contributions